Kenneth Duberstein

-Kenneth Marc Duberstein (April 21, 1944 – March 2, 2022) was an American lobbyist who served as U.S. President Ronald Reagan's White House Chief of Staff from 1988 to 1989.
+Kenneth Marc Duberstein (April 21, 1944 – March 2, 2022) was an American lobbyist who served as U.S. president Ronald Reagan's White House Chief of Staff from 1988 to 1989.

 Early life and education

 Duberstein was born to a Jewish family in Brooklyn, the son of Jewel (Falb), a teacher, and Aaron Duberstein, a fundraiser for the Boy Scouts of America.
 He graduated from Poly Prep Country Day School and Franklin and Marshall College (A.B.
 1965) and American University (M.A.
 1966).
 He received an honorary Doctor of Laws degree from Franklin and Marshall in 1989.
-While in college he was a member of Zeta Beta Tau.
+He is a brother of Zeta Beta Tau.

 Political career

-Duberstein began his public service on Capitol Hill as an intern for Sen. Jacob K. Javits.
+Duberstein began his public service on Capitol Hill as an intern for Senator Jacob K. Javits.
 His other early government service included Deputy Under Secretary of Labor during the Gerald Ford Administration and Director of Congressional and Intergovernmental Affairs at the U.S. General Services Administration.